 Once school staff members contact CPD, the responding police officers ultimately will determine whether or not to investigate, arrest, and/or take any other steps in response.
 School principals and staff do not have the authority to decide whether a student will be arrested.
 Moreover, responding police officers do not have the authority to decide whether a student will receive interventions or consequences at school.
-In the event that CPD must interact with students as a result of a police notification, school administrators must follow these requirements and furnish these written guidelines to the student(s) prior to any interactions with law enforcement:
+The school principal will use the SCC to determine the appropriate intervention(s) and/or consequence(s) to address a student's behavior.